omarzaki222/EndtoEnd-Project/README.md

 - **Multi-Environment Support**: Dev, staging, and production environments
 - **Persistent Storage**: PVC and PV configuration for data persistence
 - **Health Checks**: Liveness and readiness probes for container health
+- **Ubuntu Jenkins Server**: Jenkins running directly on Ubuntu with Docker and kubectl access

 ## 📁 Project Structure